maddigits/maddigits.github.com/_posts/2014-11-18-junit-rules.md

 title: "Using JUnit Rules to simplify your tests"
 ---

-Have you ever wrote JUnit tests exteding a class that does some before and after work, so you didn't have to repeat that code in various test classes?
+Have you ever wrote JUnit tests extending a class that does some before and after work, so you didn't have to repeat that code in various test classes?
 Well, I will not say that you have been doing it wrong, but, sure enough, you could do it better.
 How?
 Using JUnit Rules!